-Bicycle helmets can mitigate minor skull injuries like bruises and lacerations at low speeds.
+Helmets protect against minor skull injuries like bruises and lacerations.

-It is not safe to assume that the protection provided by a helmet outweigh these risks.
+It is not safe to assume that the protection outweighs the risks.

-Even helmet salespeople do not necessarily claim that helmet save lives.
+Even helmet salespeople do not make such claims.
 After being asked

 “Can your helmet save your life?“,

-a helmet manufacturer salesperson shrugged and laughed uncomfortably, before responding
+a helmet salesperson shrugged and laughed uncomfortably, before responding

 “Can it?”
 “Well, not save your life, no.“